Brainlaw/Ploto-PIS-Project1/Ploto PIS Project/README.md

 # How to use this app
+1. Install android studio and open the project using it
 1. Register to [firebase](https://firebase.google.com/) and create firebase application
 2. Add android application with the package name `com.alexbezhan.instagram`
 3. Download `google-services.json` and add it to inside `app` folder